photo credit: Emma K. Morris

 My cooking history is different from Ryan’s.
-While I do have early memories of making molasses taffy from the “Kids’ America” activity book in elementary school and the occasional batch of homemade chocolate chip cookies, I never truly discovered the joys of cooking until recently.
+While I do have early memories of making molasses taffy from the “Kids’ America” activity book in elementary school and the occasional batch of homemade chocolate chip cookies, I never truly discovered the joys of cooking until 2013.
 Just like Ryan, when I was growing up, my mom and my grandma were my favorite cooks.
 As much as I adored the meals they made, I never had any interest in making them for myself.
 While I have always appreciated food, I thought of cooking as more of a chore… until I met Ryan!

 We met in April 2001… Ryan was a freshman at the University of Southern California and singing with the jazz choir at school.
 For their class project, they recorded an album at the studio where Adam happened to be the recording engineer… We fell in love, and five years later we were married in front of 120 of our closest friends and family.
 When we are not in the kitchen, we love being in nature, whether we are hiking the mountains around Los Angeles, or spending time in our garden.
 Adam is also a musician, and one of the founding members of indie rock band The 88.
 Ryan sings classical choral music and acts in TV shows and commercials.

 We have a small space.
 It’s approximately 14’x 6’ but it is warm, cozy, and perfect for the two of us.
 There is no dishwasher, so we take turns cooking and cleaning.
 We fell in love with this kitchen the first time we saw it, and haven’t changed a thing since we moved in.
-From the chalkboard refrigerator and the musician tiles above the stove, to the forest green countertops and wood-paneled ceiling, it is full of personality.
+From the chalkboard refrigerator (RIP 2010-2018) and the musician tiles above the stove, to the forest green countertops and wood-paneled ceiling, it is full of personality.

 Sylvia loves to keep us company while we’re cooking.
 She is a Maine Coon/tabby mix that we rescued from the Humane Society in November 2010.
 Her favorite things are playing in boxes, hunting bugs, and eating canned pumpkin!